-Located 50 miles east of Salem in the Cascade Mountains, Detroit Lake is outdoor lover’s paradise!
-The Detroit Lake area does have something for everyone making this destination ideal for fishing, boating, swimming, hiking, family picnics or for a fun day out with friends.
+Located 50 miles east of Salem in the Cascade Mountains, Detroit Lake is an outdoor lover’s paradise!
+The Detroit Lake area does have something for everyone making this destination ideal for fishing, boating, swimming, hiking, family picnics, or for a fun day out with friends.

 The nine-mile-long Detroit Lake shoreline boasts exceptional scenic beauty with one of the sightseeing delights being the view of the snow-capped Mount Jefferson in the far distance.
-The area surrounding the lake consists of old lush forest, cliffs, rocks and water, provides a unique peaceful setting with campgrounds, boat ramps, moorages, and fishing docks.
+The area surrounding the lake consists of old lush forest, cliffs, rocks, and water, providing a uniquely peaceful setting with campgrounds, boat ramps, moorages, and fishing docks.

-The water sports available on this stunning lake including sailing, wake boarding, water skiing, kayaking and paddle boarding making Detroit Lake the perfect location for a fun summer day out.
+Water sports available on this stunning lake include sailing, wakeboarding, water skiing, kayaking, and paddleboarding making Detroit Lake the perfect location for a fun summer day out.

 North Shore of Detroit Lake

-Since the beach and the lake's bottom are sand mixed with sharp rocks, this is smart to use water shoes.
-When lake draw downs in the fall or during dry summer, old stumps as a reminder of Old Detroit are exposed.
+Since the beach and the lake's bottoms are sand and sharp rocks mix, this is smart to use water shoes.
+When the lake draws down in the fall or during dry summer, old stumps are exposed as a reminder of Old Detroit.

 Located on the northwest shore of the lake, Mongold Day-Use Area has a swimming area, public boat ramp, picnic sites in shade trees, spots for fishing, drinking water source, and restrooms.
 The park is open year-round from dawn to dusk.
 Entrance fees are charged per vehicle.

-Situated 1.5 miles west of the Mongold Day-Use Area, the Detroit Lake State Park campground has two swimming areas, boat ramps, fishing deck, a playground, basketball and volleyball courts.
+Situated 1.5 miles west of the Mongold Day-Use Area, the Detroit Lake State Park campground has two swimming areas, boat ramps, a fishing deck, a playground, basketball, and volleyball courts.

-An additional spot for swimming and other water activities is available within the town of Detroit.
+Another swimming spot is available within the city of Detroit.
 The eastern edge of the lake, Detroit Flats Day-Use Area is a free park with picnic sites, swimming and fishing spots.

 Blowout Creek Arm